Ashutoshvk18/website/README.md

 make post
 ```

-The new post will be created in the `posts` directory
+The new post will be created in the `posts` directory..